near/docs/docs/bos/tutorial/push-notifications.md

 import {CodeBlock} from '@theme/CodeBlock' import {CodeTabs, Language, Github} from "@site/components/codetabs"

-Push messages enable your gateway to send notifications in desktop and mobile devices even when the users are not active.
+Push messages enable your gateway to send notifications on desktop and mobile devices even when the users are not active.

-To implement push notifications you basically need:
+To implement push notifications, you need to:

 1. Create a Service Worker
 2. Ask the user for permission to send push notifications